 Fighting can be based off of actual physical contact or appearance of malicious intent.

-Players using excessive vulgar language will be disqualified.
+Players using excessive vulgar language may be disqualified.

-Players arguing judgment calls with umpires will be disqualified.
+Players arguing judgment calls with umpires may be disqualified.

 There will be “ZERO Tolerance” for any “Unsportsmanlike Acts”.

 Umpires can disqualify any player, coach, or fan for anything they feel falls under this rule.

 Any player that is disqualified for any other reason will be required to leave the dugout.

 If a player fails to leave the dugout in a reasonable manner, the umpires have the right to ask for removal from the complex.
 Failure for the disqualified person(s) to leave the dugout or complex will result in a forfeit for his/her team.